Localization and Specialization for Hamiltonian Torus Actions: Introduction

 \section{Introduction}

-Suppose that a compact Lie group acts on a compact manifold $M$.
+Suppose that a compact Lie group $G$ acts on a compact, closed, connected and oriented manifold $M$.
 The equivariant cohomology ring $H^*_{G}(M;R):=H^*(M \times_G EG;R)$, with coefficients in a ring $R$, encodes topological information about the manifold and the action.
 In the case of a Hamiltonian action on a symplectic manifold, a variety of techniques has made computing $H^*_{G}(M;R)$ tractable.
-The work of Goresky-Kottwitz-MacPherson \cite{GKM} describes this ring combinatorially when $G$ is a torus, $R$ - a field, and the action has very specific form.
+The work of Goresky-Kottwitz-MacPherson \cite{GKM} describes this ring combinatorially when $G$ is a torus, $R$ a field, and the action has a very specific form.
 We give a more general description that has a similar flavor.
-A theorem of Kirwan \cite{KirwanCohomology} states that the inclusion of the fixed points induces an injective map in equivariant cohomology. \begin{theorem}[Kirwan, \cite{KirwanCohomology}] Let torus $T$ act on a symplectic manifold $(M,\omega)$ in a Hamiltonian fashion and let $\iota: M^{T} \rightarrow M$ denote the natural inclusion of fixed points into manifold.
-Then the induced map $\iota^*:H^*_{T}(M; \bb{Q}) \rightarrow H^*_{T}(M^{T}; \bb{Q}) $ is injective.\\ If $M^T$ are isolated points then also $\iota^*:H^*_{T}(M; \bb{Z}) \rightarrow H^*_{T}(M^{T}; \bb{Z}) $ is injective. \end{theorem}
+A theorem of Kirwan \cite{KirwanCohomology} states that the inclusion of the fixed points induces an injective map in equivariant cohomology.
+We quote this result below, following Tolman and Weitsman \cite{TW2}. \begin{theorem}[Kirwan, \cite{KirwanCohomology}] Let a torus $T$ act on a symplectic compact connected manifold $(M,\omega)$ in a Hamiltonian fashion and let $\iota: M^{T} \rightarrow M$ denote the natural inclusion of fixed points.
+Then the induced map $\iota^*:H^*_{T}(M; \bb{Q}) \rightarrow H^*_{T}(M^{T}; \bb{Q}) $ is injective.
+If $M^T$ consists of isolated points then also $\iota^*:H^*_{T}(M; \bb{Z}) \rightarrow H^*_{T}(M^{T}; \bb{Z}) $ is injective. \end{theorem}